lamystere/endless-orgasm-machine/README.md

 - pinouts and schematics for suggested hardware
 - do canvas drawing to offscreen element for efficiency
 - finish integrated screen support / ip display
-- start access point mode if station wifi fails to connect
 - Is rampstop incrementing ok?
 - Is pressure multiplier working as intended?
-- Is Orgasm mode implemented?
 - Doesn't handle more than 4 clients.
 Need to aggresively drop stale websocket connections
-- Is the chart too cpu heavy for slower devices?  how to optimize and keep longer windows?
 - ui and websockets using same endpoint if possible
-- A countdown of seconds until pleasure resumes would be fun
 - Put some effort into UI styling
 - LED and encoder options?
+(Blink until connected)
 - Running average math seems off
-- Restore ability to connect directly to Lovense vibes, etc..
+- Restore ability to connect directly to Lovense vibes, etc.. maybe from GUI
 - Implement patterns?
+That's a biggie
 - add X axis on chart (seconds)
 - chart glitch on left side at startup
 - make motor pin selection more intuitive